blakechi/News_Summarization_with_Flask_RESTful_API/README.md

     pip install -r requirements.txt
     ```
 2. Create `server.json` for query (Only needed for **Usage 2.** and **3.**)
-    * Under the root directory
+    * Under the repository directory
         ```console
         vim server.json
         ```